danregis/MY_AWESOME_PROXMOX_SETUP/readme.md

 Juste some notes on setting up proxmox and stuff I modified to my own needs and like, also, some problems that I tweaked.

 ### download proxmox and burn with rufus (use dd option, otherwise you will get errors)
-### note: do not create a raid with the servers raid card; you need to create a raid with proxmox (hopefully you raid card will allow passthrough); otherwise if you loose a disk, you won't be able to replace it.
+### note: Careful not to create a softraid on the physical raid.  when crating a raid; either you create it with the raid card (physical) or you create it with proxmox; otherwise if you loose a disk, you won't be able to replace it.

 https://www.proxmox.com/en/downloads